publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch31/schII/m__us_usc_t16_s1385.md

             (B)

-                (i) the product is accompanied by a written statement executed by the captain providing the certification required under subsection (h) of this section;
+                (i) the product is accompanied by a written statement executed by the captain providing the certification required under subsection (h);

                 (ii)